"Travel is fatal to prejudice, bigotry, and narrow-mindedness." — Mark Twain

 We have been featured in more than 100 scholarly publications.
 Publications citing the Google Lit Trips project can be found here.

-Meet the Founder & PresidentAfter retiring as a 38-year veteran, Jerome Burg, fighting the good fight on the front lines of a California high school English classroom, Jerome Burg continues his pledge and lifelong devotion to education in creating tools to enhance students’ learning and appreciation of the wisdom derived from classic literature, and in promoting pedagogical currency for educators.
+Meet the Founder & PresidentAfter fighting the good fight on the front lines of a California high school English classroom for 38 years, Jerome Burg has extended his lifelong devotion to education by creating tools to enhance students' learning and appreciation for the wisdom derived from classic literature, and in promoting pedagogical currency for educators.

-He currently juggles his time in support of the Google Lit Trips project, global speaking engagements, professional conferences, curriculum compliance standards, and trends in technology, culling and sharing with educators all over the world.
-Follow his Reading About Reading, An Educator’s Reading List of Contemporary Literature, Literacy, and Reading Issues.
+He currently juggles his time in support of the Google Lit Trips project, global speaking engagements, professional conferences, curriculum compliance standards, and trends in educational technology.
+In his capacity as a Google Earth Education Expert, he served as a trusted tester during the development of the Google Earth Content Creation Tool.

 GLT Global ED Board of Directors

 Kevin Amboe, M.A., Integration Support Teacher, Surrey, BC V3V 0B7

 Kevin has been a teacher in Surrey, British Columbia since 1995.
 He is passionate about meaningfully integrating technology and teaching pedagogy in the classroom.
 He has taught Elementary, Secondary, and served as District Consultant supporting 126 sites, and Provincial Learning Coordinator for BC Educational Resource Acquisition Consortium.